Is it a true emergency?

 In addition to door alarms, most facilities also have extensive video camera systems as well as other security systems.
 While these added systems provide further insights, most are also only accessible from on-site security rooms.
 So, in the case of a door alarm sounding at night, this situation typically requires the manager to access cameras at the store to review video feeds before determining the nature of the alarm.

 The greatest threat managers face is the unknown.
 With no ability to tap into video footage or understand what triggered the alarm, managers can only speculate about the cause.
 Was this alarm triggered by the wind, or is it a possible break-in?
 Having little to no understanding of the situation puts the responder in a difficult spot, as they could be walking into a potentially dangerous situation.

-A better, safer way
+A better, safer way to improve situational awareness

 Managers need a way to assess the circumstances to determine if they can handle the problem themselves, or if they need to involve law enforcement.
 When an alarm is triggered, management needs to know specific details about that alarm:

 - Was any suspicious activity caught on camera?

 - Is the alarm critical or just an error?